-However, from a transportation standpoint, the proposed amendment raises significant concerns under FLUE Policy 5.1.2, particularly in relation to the availability of infrastructure, compatibility with surrounding development, and concurrency requirements.
+transportation standpoint, the However. from а proposed amendment raises significant concerns under FLUE Policy 5.1.2, particularly in relation to the availability of infrastructure, compatibility with surrounding development, and concurrency requirements.
 According to the DRC Traffic comments, the amendment would result in an estimated increase of 2,926 external daily trips and 494 PM peak hour trips - representing a 131% and 223% increase, respectively - compared to the current Low Residential designation.
 This level of additional traffic is projected to negatively impact at least seven segments of SR 40, many of which already operate near or over their maximum level of service (LOS) capacity.
-Furthermore, Office of County Engineering (OCE) Traffic expressed concerns about the methodology used to estimate trip generation based on acreage rather than recognized industry standards, such as seats or field count.
-These unresolved traffic impacts and methodological uncertainties suggest the amendment does not fully satisfy the policy's requirement to demonstrate that the proposed modification is suitable and compatible with the surrounding area or adequately supported by infrastructure.
-As such, the transportation component of the proposal is not consistent with the evaluation criteria outlined in FLUE Policy 5.1.2.
+Furthermore, Office of County Engineering (OCE) Traffic expressed concerns about estimating trip generation based on acreage rather than recognized industry standards, such as seats or field count.